hardikjp7/Fraudulent-Transactions-Prediction/README.md

 ## Data

 The dataset used for training and analysis is named `Fraud.csv`.
-It consists of 6362620 rows and 10 columns, containing various features related to financial transactions.
+It has about 6.5 million rows and 10 columns, containing various features related to financial transactions.

 ## Project Structure